deepaksbmj/Data-Structure/README.md

-# Data-Structure
-Data Structures experiments using C++
-This repository contains all the experiments of data structure using C++ LAB EXPERIMENT 1(EXPT 1-Array basic operations.cpp) Write a menu driven program that implements following operations on a linear array:
+LAB EXPERIMENT 1(EXPT 1-Array basic operations.cpp)
+Write a menu driven program that implements following operations on a linear array:
 •Insert a new element at a specified position